Megh2005/Qrized/README.md

 <hr/>

-**Qrized is a feature-rich and user-friendly QR code scanner Android application developed using Kotlin and XML.
+**Qrized is a feature-rich and user-friendly QR code generator Android application developed using Kotlin and XML.
 It not only scans QR codes efficiently but also provides seamless sharing options to various platforms, ensuring a smooth and interactive user experience.
 With its clean and modern UI, Qrized stands out as a reliable tool for all your QR code scanning and sharing needs.**

 ## Features